Chapter 4 The Hidden Tragedy of an Invasion from North-Western Asia

 Right: An-Chaef, a ›chief‹ (boss) and younger brother of Cheops.

-The Statues Reveal Their Origin
+The Statues Reveal Their European Origin

 Both men, Hem-On and An-Chief are definitely of white ethnic origin.
 The figure of Hem-On »shows a man of completely Un-Egyptian type, and yet this man was a royal prince, and probably even a nephew of the great Cheops.
 His enormous body marked by obesity bears an almost too small head on a bull’s neck.
 But his narrow, curved nose, his compressed lips, and his energetic chin must be the inheritance of an ancestor from eastern lands … An-Chaef, another ›Great One‹, is different from the purely Egyptian type … The similarity with Sumerian statues from this time astonishes, and some women who evidently accompanied the invaders also look strikingly European. « (Montet 1975, p.
 59).